-It’s so easy to make your own homemade sage and onion stuffing for your chicken or turkey.
+It's so easy to make homemade sage and onion stuffing for your chicken or turkey.
 And you can even pimp it up by mixing in some good quality pork sausage meat.
-It takes only minutes to make and tastes WAY better than the boxes of stuffing that you buy in the supermarket.
+It takes only minutes to make and tastes WAY better than the boxes of stuffing you buy in the supermarket.

-The best ever stuffing recipe
+The best-ever stuffing recipe

 Just imagine a plump juicy chicken stuffed with homemade sage and onion stuffing.
 And this isn’t just any old stuffing made by mixing a box of dried, seasoned breadcrumbs with boiling water.
 Oh no, this is my special homemade sage and onion stuffing with sausage meat.
 Be prepared for a flavour sensation.
 I promise you, once you’ve tasted this stuffing you will never go back to the boxed stuff again.

-Now, I know you are going to say ‘but the boxed stuff is so easy to mix together‘.
+Now, I know you are going to say 'But the boxed stuff is so easy to mix together'.
 And yes, of course it is.
 But if I were to tell you that this is just as easy, but delivers 100% more flavour, would you try it?
 Of course you would!

-The beauty of this stuffing is that you can mix up a large batch, use some for stuffing a chicken, and roll the rest into balls and freeze the rest for later meals.
+The beauty of this stuffing is that you can mix up a large batch, use some for stuffing a chicken, roll the rest into balls and freeze the rest for later meals.
 So to be honest, this is actually a real time-saver.

 Just imagine a chicken stuffed with this magnificent stuffing.
 As the chicken roasts, the fat from the seasoned sausage meat runs out into the chicken, and at the same time, the cooking juices from the chicken baste the stuffing, giving you additional flavour, both in the chicken and in the stuffing.
 It’s a win-win situation.